raspberrypi/hats/designguide.md

 ## GPIO Pins

-**NOTE** All references to GPIO numbers within this document are referring to the BCM2835 GPIOs (**NOT** pin numbers on the J8 GPIO header).
+**NOTE** All references to GPIO numbers within this document are referring to the BCM283x GPIOs (**NOT** pin numbers on the GPIO header).

 ## GPIO Configuration Sequencing

-The default state for all Bank 0 pins on a Model B+ with recent firmware will be inputs with either a pull up or pull down.
+The default state for all Bank 0 pins will be inputs with either a pull up or pull down.
 The default pull state can be found in the [BCM2835 peripherals specificaion](http://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2835/BCM2835-ARM-Peripherals.pdf) section 6.2 table 6-31 (see the "Pull" column).
 It will require positive software configuration to change the state of these pins.

 The one exception to this rule is ID_SC and ID_SD.
-On a Model B+, GPIO0 (ID\_SD) and GPIO1 (ID\_SC) will be switched to ALT0 (I2C-0) mode and probed for an EEPROM.
+GPIO0 (ID\_SD) and GPIO1 (ID\_SC) will be switched to ALT0 (I2C-0) mode and probed for an EEPROM at boot time.
 These pins will revert to inputs once the probe sequence has completed.

 ### Videocore GPIO setup